Highly Pathogenic Avian Influenza (HPAI) and other diseases in Minnesota and the Midwest can cause great losses to commercial poultry farms.

 - Put on barn-specific clothing and footwear.

-- Enter animal area.
+- Enter the animal area.

 - Always exit barns through designated biosecure entries.